minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

      [oracle@primary ~]$
      ```

-3. Configure prompt-less ssh from standby to primary.
+3. Configure prompt-less ssh from the standby to primary.

-     - From standby side, generate the ssh key, and cat the public key, copy all the content in the id_rsa.pub.
+     - From the standby side, generate the ssh key, and cat the public key, copy all the content in the id_rsa.pub.

      ```
      [oracle@standby ~]$ ssh-keygen -t rsa